palam/pro_menus/README.markdown

  - Adds a textarea to the add/edit links admin pages where you can enter PHP code that determines if the link is selected
  - Provides a way to specify which level of links you want displayed and the number of sub-levels required
+ - Includes a helper method to display a breadcrumb
  - Adds a 'selected_trail' class for parent links of the selected link
  - Optionally adds 'first' and 'last' classes